alan-turing-institute/data-safe-haven/docs/source/roles/researcher/user_guide.md

 - Go to the {ref}`SRE URL <user_guide_sre_url>` given by your {ref}`System Manager <role_system_manager>`.

   :::{note}
-  Our example user, Ada Lovelace, participating in the `sandbox` project at a Turing Data Study Group, would navigate to `https://sandbox.projects.example.org`.
+  Our example user, Ada Lovelace, participating in the **sandbox** project, would navigate to `https://sandbox.projects.example.org`.
   :::

   :::{important}